 And one thing is certain: if you give up drinking, you won’t get hangovers.

 There are many sources you can go to for help to monitor, cut back or stop drinking booze completely.

-Since it began in 2008, Dry July has convinced almost 130,000 people to have one month without alcohol.
+Since it began in 2008, Dry July has convinced more than 290,200 people to have one month without alcohol.
 If you sign up for the challenge, you commit to stop drinking alcohol for, well, July.